akc8012/tendos/index.md

 ---
 layout: default
-title: The Tendos Podcast
+title: the tendos podcast
 ---

-# tendos
+# Tendos

 >Helping you make the right choice.